 If a school is not on an electricity contract, then they’re on default electricity rates and paying hundreds of dollars more per day then they should be.

 Where schools can make big savings

 Metering Charges: Some of the Schools were on high metering charges, and were surprised to find out that they could make cheaper arrangements.

-We find that this happens when schools are signed up to a metering agreement which runs for longer than their electricity agreement, meaning that they were paying thousands of dollars more than they should have, every year.
+We find that this happens when schools are signed up to a metering agreement that runs for longer than their electricity agreement, meaning that they were paying thousands of dollars more than they should have, every year.